-According to a new report published by Allied Market Research, titled, " Global Trade Finance Market by Product Type, Service Providers, and End User: Global Opportunity Analysis and Industry Forecast, 2019-2026," the global trade finance market size was valued at $39,714.2 million in 2018, and is projected to reach $56,065.7 million by 2026, growing at a CAGR of 3.79% from 2019 to 2026.
+According to a recent report published by Allied Market Research, titled, “Trade Finance Market by Product Type, Provider, Application, and End User: Global Opportunity Analysis and Industry Forecast, 2021–2030,” the global trade finance market size was valued at $44.09 billion in 2020, and is projected to reach $90.21 billion by 2030, registering a CAGR of 7.4% from 2021 to 2030.

-Depending on service providers, the banks segment generated the highest revenue in 2018 and is anticipated to continue the same during the forecast period, owing to the fact that banks act as intermediaries in trade finance ecosystem to provide inter-firm trade credits to buyers, sellers, and other parties involved in the trade.
+On the basis of service providers, the trade finance market size is segmented into banks, trade finance houses, and others.
+The banks segment generated the highest revenue in 2020 and is anticipated to continue the same during the forecast period, owing to the fact that banks act as intermediaries in trade finance ecosystem to provide inter-firm trade credits to buyers, sellers, and other parties involved in the trade.
 Support from banks to firm’s ability to mitigate payment risk by purchasing trade credit insurance boosts the market growth.
 Furthermore, banks are accelerating trade finance processes by transforming their paper-based methods to more efficient and transparent digitized models, thus becoming the highest service providers in the trade finance market.

 On the basis of region, the trade finance market trends is analyzed across North America, Europe, Asia-Pacific, and LAMEA.
 Asia-Pacific and Europe collectively accounted for higher revenue in the trade finance market share.
 The Asia-Pacific region dominated the market in terms of revenue in 2020 and is expected to retain its dominance throughout the forecast period, due to rise in demand for trade finance for the security in trading transaction from verticals such as commercial facilities and banks in the region.
 However, LAMEA is expected to grow at the significant growth rate during the forecast period, due to higher oil production and large-scale exports and services from agency finances.